Tijil2111/mathsoc_backend/README.md

 The application provides the core functionality required for managing hotel rooms, creating and retrieving bookings, filtering bookings, and checking room availability based on booking dates.
 The project also includes centralized error handling and schema-level validation to ensure consistent API behaviour.

 As part of the additional functionality, models for menu items and room service have also been created.
-These additional features are currently at the modelling stage and have not yet been fully integrated into the API.
+This allows the receptionist to create orders for a room on their partciular booking and has smart checks where it takes today's date and sees if the booking date lies in today's date and only then does it allow you to create a order.
+It lets you see existing orders on a particular booking and calculates their total bills.

 ### How to run ?